 50000X4X40X60=480lakh unit trims

-But seeing current math you will say we need to expand the warehouse to 150% of present capacity or build a new one.
-But not.
 Lets say you some how you managed to reduce your buffer period stock by 15 days. so now your buffer stock keeping period is 45 days.
-Lets recalculate the capacity:-
+Lets recalculate the unit space required:-

 50000X4X40X45 + 25000X1X40X45= 405lakh trims unit.!!!!!